Speaking & Event Hosting

 Where I tend to work best

-Events where the audience expects substance, not surface-level inspiration.
+Any event where the audience expects substance, not surface-level inspiration